Akshaya099/Admission_form/README.md

 - **Voice Input**: Speak your responses instead of typing, enhancing accessibility and speed.
 - **Web Speech API Integration**: Real-time speech-to-text conversion for smooth interaction.
 - **Modern & Transparent UI**: A visually appealing, responsive design with a semi-transparent form overlay.
-- **Multi-field Data Collection**: Captures user details like Name, Email, Phone, Date of Birth, Gender, Education, and Course.
+- **Multi-field Data Collection**: Captures user details like Name, Email, Gender, Education, and Course, and more.
 - **Flask Backend**: Manages form submissions and processing efficiently.
 - **MySQL Database**: Securely stores user information for easy access and management.
 - **Deployed Solution**: Fully hosted and live for real-world usage.